KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 #### Target Audience

-It was determined through facilitation that the committees sought to target young people, including young families.
+It was determined through facilitation that the committees sought to target young people, including young families, perhaps using tactics that would offer practical support.

 Marketing Worksheet Target Audience Deliverable
 ![](facilitation-and-user-testing/demographics-sheet.jpg)